qubistlabs/jibrel-website-v2/news/al-hilal-bank-executes-the-worlds-first-blockchain-sukuk-transaction.md

 ---
 title: Al Hilal Bank executes the world's first Blockchain Sukuk transaction
 description: Abu Dhabi Al Hilal Bank is the first Islamic bank in the world to leverage Blockchain technology for the resale and settlement of an Islamic Sukuk.
-Blockchain was used to transact a secondary market deal...
+Blockchain was used to transact a secondary market deal
 date: Nov.
 26, 2018
 img: /assets/img/cover/zawya.png
 img2x: /assets/img/cover/zawya@2x.png